screen device object

 showMouseCursor

 <cd>true<cd>/<cd>false<cd>: show the mouse cursor all the time during the experiment.
 Regardless of what you set this to, the cursor shows when an element needs it.
 This just sets whether it shows the rest of the time too.
-If you use a partial screen window (openRect above) or have multiple screens attached, PsychBench ignores this property and the cursor stays on.
+If you use a partial screen window (openRect above) or have multiple screens attached, PsychBench ignores this property and the cursor always shows.

 flipHorz